fbpx

 Session C

-Healing Together: Healing Through our “Inner Child” – Using Humor, Play and Creativity to Heal Ourselves and Others
+Healing Together: Healing Through our “Inner Child”, why is it important?
+Using Humor, Play and Creativity to Heal Ourselves and Others

 12.30pm